-You have to use your judgement.
-I believe in 2021, people's ideas around P2P are shifting because the sites have matured a bit, and are possibly listening to both their talent and buyers needs.
+You have to use your judgment and trust your gut.
+I believe in 2021, people's ideas around P2P are shifting because the sites have matured a bit, and everyone (buyers, producers, casting) is listening to both talent and buyers' needs.